ChetanAudipudy/SpotifyTheMovieOnTwitter/README.md

 To search for information about a song use this command in your terminal-

     $ node liri.js spotify-this-song <name of song here>

+ If no song is specified it will default to The Sign by Ace of Base.

 ### Movie:
 To search for information about a movie use this command in your terminal-

     $ node liri.js movie-this <name of movie here>

+If no movie is specified it will default to Mr.Robot.

 ### Twitter:
-To view the last 20 tweets from my twitter use this command in your terminal-
+To view the last 20 tweets from [my twitter](https://twitter.com/LiriChetan) use this command in your terminal-

     $ node liri.js my-tweets